kaizipaul/module-2-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Pokemon Pokedex
-In this project I built a JavaScript project using the PokeApi and the Involvement Api.
-This project displays a pokedex of about 50 rare pokemons.
+In this project we built a JavaScript project using the PokeApi and the Involvement Api.
+This project displays a Pokedex of about 50 rare pokemons.
 Details of specific pokemon are also displayed in a modal window where comments can be added.
 Users are also allowed to give likes to their favorite pokemon.

  ## Learning objectives